-- Engine mount bosses.

-- Main bearing bores and main bearing caps.

-All main bearing bores should be rounded and

-- uniform in ID at all bearing supports.

-The area where the main bearing inserts contact the main bearing bore should be smooth.
+- 1. All expansion plugs for lack of fit or leakage. - Valve lifter bores for deep scratches and varnish deposits. - 3.
+Block for cracks. - Cylinder walls. - Coolant jackets. - Main bearing webs. - Engine mount bosses. - 4.
+Main bearing bores and main bearing caps. - All main bearing bores should be rounded and uniform in ID at all bearing supports. - The area where the main bearing inserts contact the main bearing bore should be smooth.

-- If a main bearing cap is damaged and requires replacement, replace it. - 5.
-Head gasket surface for flatness.
+- If a main bearing cap is damaged and requires replacement, replace it. - Head gasket surface for flatness.
 Use a straightedge and feeler gage.
 Minor irregularities may be carefully machined.
 If more than 0.25 mm (0.010-inch) must be removed, replace the block. - 6.
 Oil pan rail and timing cover attaching area for nicks.
 Minor irregularities may be cleaned up with a flat file.